Overview of gun laws by nation: Central African Republic

 Officially only 143 people have a permit to own firearms in Central African Republic, mostly members of parliament.
 They are entitled to possess one 12-gauge shotgun and one 9mm automatic pistol.
 Regardless, illegal possession and carry of firearms is widespread in Central African Republic, large parts of which are under control of different armed groups.
 Anti-balaka and ex-Séléka militias possess and carry home-made shotguns, automatic rifles and rocket launchers.

 Chad

 A law on firearms passed in 1968 requires a permit to own a firearm in Chad which must be renewed annually.
 This law does not specify any conditions that must be met to obtain a license except for a tax stamp which must be paid, between 500 and 3000 CFA francs depending on the type of firearm.
 Considering that in 2017 the Chadian government raised 5 million francs from issuing firearm licenses it would mean that there are between 1,666 and 10,000 active firearm licenses in Chad or between 0.01 and 0.06 per 100 people.

 Djibouti

 Possession of firearms in Djibouti is generally prohibited except when special permits are granted in exceptional circumstances by the Head of State.

+Egypt

+In Egypt, gun laws are strict.
+To possess a firearm, a license from the Ministry of the Interior is required.
+To obtain a license, Egyptian nationality, a minimum age of 21, and a good reputation (no felony or serious misdemeanor, no mental illness, literacy, etc.) are required.
+A firearm will be selected for the applicant based on needs.
+Carrying a firearm in a public place by a civilian is not allowed.
+Life imprisonment can be imposed for unlicensed possession and trafficking.